Streamerbot/docs/streamerbot/3.api/2.triggers/4.integrations/patreon/Follow-Created.md

----
-title: Follow Created
+# Follow Created
-description: Patreon Triggers Reference
-published: true
-date: 2023-03-17T21:18:08.665Z
-tags:
-editor: markdown
-dateCreated: 2023-03-15T20:41:57.456Z
----
+Patreon follow created.

-## Overview
+## Details
-This triggers when a follow is created on Patreon.
+This event triggers when you get a follow in Patreon.

-For a detailed guide about Patreon see [this page](/Integrations/Patreon).

 ## Variables
+:variables-description

 Name | Description
 ----:|:------------
 `id` | The ID of this event.